Standard of Ur: Description

 The present form of the artifact is a reconstruction, presenting a best guess of its original appearance.
-It has been interpreted as a hollow wooden box measuring 21.59 cm wide by 49.53 cm long, inlaid with a mosaic of shell, red limestone and lapis lazuli.
+It has been interpreted as a hollow wooden box measuring 21.59 cm wide by 49.53 cm long, inlaid with a mosaic of shell, red limestone, and lapis lazuli.
 The box has an irregular shape with end pieces in the shape of truncated triangles, making it wider at the bottom than at the top.

 Inlaid mosaic panels cover each long side of the Standard.
-Each presents a series of scenes displayed in three registers, upper, middle and bottom.
+Fantastical inlaid scenes decorate the trapezoidal ends, though they have received minimal notice.
+Each presents a series of scenes displayed in three registers: upper, middle, and bottom.
 The two mosaics have been dubbed "War" and "Peace" for their subject matter, respectively a representation of a military campaign and scenes from a banquet.
-The panels at each end originally showed fantastical animals but they suffered significant damage while buried, though they have since been restored.
 Both sides use hierarchical proportion in the depiction of the forms of the art, with the most important individuals appearing larger than less important ones.

 Mosaic scenes

 "War" is one of the earliest representations of a Sumerian army, engaged in what is believed to be a border skirmish and its aftermath.
-The "War" panel shows the king in the middle of the top register, standing taller than any other figure, with his head projecting out of the frame to emphasize his supreme status – a device also used on the other panel.
-He stands in front of his bodyguard and a four-wheeled wagon, drawn by a team of some sort of equids (possibly onagers or domestic asses; horses were only introduced in the 2nd millennium BC after being imported from Central Asia).
+Related scenes were shown on sealings found in the Royal Cemetery.
+The "War" panel shows a figure, often taken as a king though the figure lacks any of the standard indicator of kingship, in the middle of the top register, standing taller than any other figure, with his head projecting out of the frame to emphasize his supreme status – a device also used on the other panel.

+He stands in front of his bodyguard and a four-wheeled wagon (vs cart or chariot), drawn by a team of some sort of equids, possibly onagers or domestic asses or even kunga; horses were only introduced in the region in the early 2nd millennium BC.
 He faces a row of prisoners, all of whom are portrayed as naked, bound and injured with large, bleeding gashes on their chests and thighs – a device indicating defeat and debasement.

 In the middle register, eight virtually identically depicted soldiers give way to a battle scene, followed by a depiction of enemies being captured and led away.
 The soldiers are shown wearing leather cloaks and helmets; actual examples of the sort of helmet depicted in the mosaic were found in the same tomb.
-The nudity of the captive and dead enemies was probably not meant to depict literally how they appeared in real life, but was more likely to have been symbolic and associated with a Mesopotamian belief that linked death with nakedness.